 Join a three-day camping expedition and learn how to monitor for wildlife by using motion-sensing cameras, spotlight surveys, audio recorders and scat/track surveys.

 Spring Season Dates

 7-9 September: Mitchell River National Park

 ‘Participation in NatureWatch has broadened my knowledge and appreciation of local plants and animals and the habitats in which they live.’

-Monitoring usually runs for a single day and full training is provided to all volunteers, so whether you are a beginner or experienced ecologist, we would love to have you on board.
+Full training is provided to all volunteers, so whether you are a beginner or an experienced ecologist, we would love to have you on board.

 Your involvement in NatureWatch will help collect data in important long-term research projects that are critical to our understanding of nature.
 NatureWatch volunteers also play an important role in the growing field of citizen science in Australia.

 There is still so much to learn about nature in Victoria to better manage it for conservation.